pjkundert/python-slip39/README.txt

 5.4 Testing `MultiPayoutERC20'
 ──────────────────────────────

-  Put some TGOR (Test Goerli Ethereeum) tokens into the "zoo zoo … wrong" Ethereum account on the Goerli testnet.
+  Put some TGOR (Test Goerli Ethereum) tokens into the "zoo zoo … wrong" Ethereum account on the Goerli testnet.
 This is (of course) a well-known account, and the funds will disappear pretty quickly, but should give you time to run the tests successfully.